s-iloo/STAT-331_FINAL_PROJECT/README.md

 ### Team

-The Ecologistics Web Scraper team consists of 12 Cal Poly students.
-Over the course of about 6 months, we worked as a team to deploy this web application.
-The team members are listed below:
+The team consists of 4 Cal Poly students.
+Over the course of about 3 weeks, we worked as a team to analyze data using R. The team members are listed below:

 - [Hayley Chang](https://www.linkedin.com/in/hayley-chang/) - Software Developer